drbawb/babou/DEVELOP.md

 Babou uses RESTful routing and an MVC-like design.

 babou.go
--D-tracker
 -D-app
----router.go (Server router)
+---router.go 	(Web Server router)
 ---server.go 	(Webserver)
 --D-views 		(View implementations)
 --D-models 		(Model implementations)
 --D-controllers (Controller implementations)
 --D-filters 	(babou/lib/web.Context implementations)
+-D-bridge		(Event Bridge server)
+-D-tracker		(Tracker)
--D-lib  (Core libraries that are useful across stack) --D-web (Libraries that are commonly included by web-server related code.)
+--D-tasks		(Scheduled tasks that the tracker runs periodically) -D-lib  		(Core libraries that are useful across stack) --D-web 		(Libraries that are commonly included by web-server related code.)
 --D-db  		(Libraries that are commonly included by model related code.)
--D-tests
+--D-session  	(Database backend for HTTP session storage) --D-torrent  	(Common library methods for reading/writing `metainfo` files) -D-config	 	(Site settings read when `babou` starts up) -D-db		 	(Database migrations for upgrades/downgrades) -D-tests  		(Tests that I promise to write ... eventually.)

 router.go contains a list of all routes in the application.
 A route is a pattern that is matched against a submitted URL and its corresponding